mckern/tattletale/README.md

 Tattletale is licensed under the MIT license, and it's a work in progress.
 It was written to scratch an itch, and as such it has some rough edges.
 Here's the pending To-Do list:

-* Tests... because I sort of punted on those.
+* Tests... because I sort of punted on those
 * Output Service metadata in json
 * Adapt Omniauth for pluggable authentication
 * Retention plan for service check-ins